matthitchcock/trust-the-rp/trust-the-release-pipeline.md

 # The 3 steps of the Process
 ## Prove the Concept

+### Start with your PowerShell Code
 Pending

+### Understand and demonstrate how you would deal with "Roll Back"
+Pending

+### Identify your target system or service
+Pending

+### Define your goal that will drive development effort
+Pending

+### Map your existing Change process into a Release process
+Pending

+### Identify your stakeholders and build relationships
+Pending

+### Start your Proof of Concept
+Pending

+### Ensure you have Stakeholder Engagement
+Pending

+### Create User Stories of the Release Process and ensure you have your Minimal Viable Product (MVP)
+Pending

 ## Build a Track Record
 Pending

+### Iterate on your Process
+Pending

+### Make your process visible
+Pending

+### Start building your capability
+Pending

 ## Use your track record to drive change
+Pending

+### Identify your desired improvements and build your case
 Pending

 # Finishing up